 What wants to happen in education?

-A panel of speakers -- Cathryn Berger Kaye, Ben Mardell, and Tom Schimmer -- will further explore these themes.
+A panel of speakers -- Donna Orem, David Gleason and Eeqbal Hassim -- will further explore these themes.

-Participants will explore possibilities and challenges as individual schools and the NESA community evolves into the emerging learning landscape.
+Through a World Cafe format, the entire community will surface possibilities and challenges as individual schools and the NESA community evolves into the emerging learning landscape.